 Many Australians have some form of chronic obstructive pulmonary disease (COPD).
 COPD is a broad term that includes sufferers of emphysema, chronic bronchitis and chronic asthma or a combination of any of these three diseases.
-A chronic disease is a long-lasting condition that can be controlled but not cured.
+Chronic disease is a long-lasting condition that can be controlled but not cured.

 Whilst each of the above conditions affects the body differently, often supplemental oxygen is prescribed to assist in the management of the condition and to improve the quality of life of a person.